Saraburi province: Air quality

 Saraburi has poor air quality resulting from cement production, chiefly stone crushing.
 In the area of Na Pra Lan Sub-district there are 133 plants, 17 mining sites, 32 stone mill plants, and 22 stone dressing plants.
 Air quality in the province frequently exceeds recommended limits for particulates.

 Education

 There are 366 schools.
 There are a total of 125,255 students at all levels.
+Only higher academic institution, Asia Pacific International University is also here.

 Economy

 In 2007 Saraburi's population had an average income per capita 214,537 baht per year, making it tenth highest in the country, second in the central provinces.
 Annual GDP was 129,275 million baht.

 Religion and culture

 In 2007, Saraburi's population was 89.34 percent Buddhist, 597,138 people.
 There are 499 temples.
 There are total of 3,443 monks and 274 neophytes.
 Muslims number 953 (0.32 percent).
 There are five Christian churches.

 Symbols

 The provincial seal shows the temple Wat Phra Buddha Baat.
 In the 17th century a hunter found a puddle of water which looked like a large footprint.
 It was declared a footprint of Buddha, and a temple was built around it.
 Phra Phutthabat means footprint of Buddha.

 The provincial tree is Lagerstroemia floribunda and the provincial flower is the yellow cotton tree (Cochlospermum regium).
 The endemic crab, Larnaudia larnaudii is the provincial aquatic animal.